bonesmoses/tab_tier/doc/pg_tier.md

            now() - (id || 'd')::INTERVAL
       FROM generate_series(1, 1000) a (id);

 That was easy!
-To use pg_tier, there are four basic steps:
+To use tab_tier, there are four basic steps:

 * Registration
 * Bootstrapping